 - Have affirmatively consented to use electronic records for the transaction; and

 - THERE MUST BE ACCESS TO RECORDS

-These Acts also state that electronically-signed documents are only valid if they are capable of being retained and are available for later reference by all parties involved in the contract.
+These Acts also state that electronically-signed documents (or electronic contracts) are only valid if they are capable of being retained and are available for later reference by all parties involved in the contract.

 - NO TAMPERING OF DOCUMENTS